lightwave-lab/lightlab/docs/_static/tutorials/virtualization/virtualization.rst

 Virtualization
 ==============================================

+.. currentmodule:: lightlab.laboratory.virtualization

+.. contents:: In this section
+    :local:

 Virtual experiments are meant to behave exactly like a real lab would, except by using code calls to simulators rather than real instruments.
 This is useful for several reasons

 1. Developing/debugging procedures quickly and safely